Skip to Content

 • Specialised equipment: Funding may be provided for specialised equipment such as screen readers, communication devices and assistive technology to enhance accessibility and job performance.

-• Adaptive software: Access to Work may fund adaptive software and technology solutions that enable individuals with disabilities to use computers and digital tools effectively.
+• Adaptive software: Access to Work may fund adaptive software and technology solutions that enable people with disabilities to use computers and digital tools effectively.

 • Mental health support: The programme recognises that mental health conditions can also impact work performance and offers support for individuals dealing with these conditions.